 - Account opening takes a long time

-- Only private accounts can send money, personal accounts are not allowed to transfer money, but only receive payments
+- Only private accounts can send and receive money, personal accounts are not allowed to transfer money, but only receive payments

-Both Payoneer and TransferWise provides customers with bank-beating rates.
+Both Transferwise vs Payoneer provides customers with bank-beating rates.
 Hence, one could not conclude about who provides the best exchange rates.
 The rates are also decided based on the fluctuations in the market deals, and hence it is tough to predict.
-If you are sending money across borders, better check the exchange rates on both before making a payment.
+If you are sending money abroad, better check the exchange rates on both before making a payment.

-- Exchange rates are determined based on the mid-market rates
+- Exchange rates are determined based on the average market rates

-- In some countries, Payoneer charges around 2-2.75% as currency conversion charges
+- In some countries, Payoneer charges around 2-2.75% as foreign exchange fees

 - Get to know the exact exchange rates before making the transfer